RoboVAST

 Execution

-RoboVAST orchestrates test execution by creating Kubernetes jobs that run individual robot simulations using scenario-execution, including screen capturing and ROS bag data collection.
+RoboVAST orchestrates run execution by creating Kubernetes jobs that run individual robot simulations using scenario-execution, including screen capturing and ROS bag data collection.
 The platform handles parallel deployment across available cluster nodes along with required input and output data management.
-This architecture enables execution of multiple tests in parallel depending on cluster size, significantly reducing validation time while ensuring reproducible execution across distributed computational environments.
+This architecture enables execution of multiple runs in parallel depending on cluster size, significantly reducing validation time while ensuring reproducible execution across distributed computational environments.

-To support basic analysis of test results, the framework provides tools with automated playback, trajectory visualization, and log analysis of each run.
-These tools offer fundamental analysis capabilities including performance metric extraction, failure detection, and visual inspection of robot behavior.
+To support processing of campaign results, the framework provides tools with automated postprocessing, trajectory visualization, and log analysis of each campaign.
+These tools enable fundamental data extraction and organization for downstream analysis.

-For use case-specific analysis requirements, users can implement custom analysis workflows.
-The framework includes examples for further analysis workflows, enabling users to perform domain-specific evaluation using their preferred analysis tools and methodologies.
+For evaluation of results, users can implement custom evaluation workflows tailored to their specific requirements.
+The framework includes examples for common evaluation patterns, enabling domain-specific evaluation using preferred analysis tools and methodologies.

 Mobile Robot Reference Dataset